-The park, located 20 miles west of Sun City at 20304 W. White Tank Mountain Road, Waddell, will host a Full Moon Walk on Mule Deer Trail 7-8:45 p.m.
+The park, located about 20 miles northwest of Goodyear at 20304 W. White Tank Mountain Road, Waddell, will host a Full Moon Walk on Mule Deer Trail 7-8:45 p.m.
 Friday, June 5.

 The moderate 2-mile hike on Mule Deer Trail allows visitors to see the desert in a different light -- by moonlight -- during a walk through the Sonoran Desert.
 Close-toed shoes are recommended, and always bring water.
 Flashlights are optional.

 Dogs are welcome to remain at home.

 A fire ban is in effect at White Tank Mountain Regional Park, and the Nature Center is currently closed.

 The Waterfall Trailhead, including the parking lot and restrooms, are closed to help ensure safe social-distancing.
 Mesquite Trailhead is open.

 When parking restrictions are in place, do not park along the roadway or create parking spots.